jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 {% endraw %}
 ```

-## localised layouts and partials
+## Localised layouts and partials

 Although duplicating our pages and posts is quite logical, we don't want to duplicate our layouts and partials.

-Luckily, we can feed them localised strings.
+Luckily, we can avoid it by feeding them localised strings.
 In order to do that, we only need to create multilingual [global data files](https://www.11ty.io/docs/data-global/) containing our locales as keys.
 We can then reference those keys dynamically in our layouts or partials using our trusty `locale` variable.

-Currently, that Eleventy `locale` variable is available automatically in our Nunjucks extended templates and included partials.
-We could just work with that, but I feel safer mapping it to a Nunjucks variable for good measure.
-I am sure that one will always be availble to includes and extends down the road.

 ### Layouts